particle-iot/docs/src/content/reference/device-os/firmware.md

 The data must be a string in the ASCII or UTF-8 character set.
 If you have an integer or floating point value, you'll need to convert it to a string first.

 You cannot publish binary data with Particle.publish.
-To send binary data, convert it to a string using hex, Base 64, or Base 85 encoding.
+To send binary data, convert it to a string using hex or Base 64 encoding.

+While Base85 (Ascii85) provides a more dense encoding than Base64, it is not recommended if you are publishing data to be sent to an external server by a webhook.
+The Base85 alphabet includes the left curly bracket, and the `\{{` sequence is recognized as a mustache template delimiter during webhook processing, causing the data to be corrupted.
+The backslash can also cause unexpected data transformation.

 ---